Recognition of professional competence of the EU certificate holder

 According to Section 26(2) of the Act on Electronic Communications, special competence earned in another EU Member State may be recognised and on the basis of an application submitted, a professional competence certificate issued by the Office, based on an application, which corresponds to the competence earned in another EU Member State.
-An adequate certificate is issued to the authorised applicant (see Point 3. below) based on an application submitted:
+An adequate certificate is issued to the authorised applicant (see Point 3. below) based on an application:

 - electronically by completing the form ZFO No. 9 (in Czech language) (interactive - electronic signature or data mailbox required).
 In the form, the applicant has to tick a box "Application for the issue of a professional competence certificate" and select a reason for issue of the certificate: "Recognition of professional competence of certificate holder of an EU Member State".

 2. The applicant must enclose the following with the application:

 one up-to-date photography in a format of 35 x 45 mm, with technical parameters corresponding to parameters of a photography required for issuance of a citizen's ID,

 a copy of receipt of paid administrative fee in the amount of CZK 400.
 (Payment in cash is not possible.)

 3. Authorised applicants